 The relationship between wide-reading and reading achievement is well established (Guthrie, 2007; Krashen, 1993; National Reading Panel, 2000).
 The amount of time reading for pleasure has been established as an important factor that distinguishes between high-performing and low-performing students, regardless of their gender (OECD, 2003).

-In addition to reading set texts, learners should be provided the opportunity to read for pleasure and to choose the content of their reading.
+In addition to reading set texts, learners should be provided with the opportunity to read for pleasure and to choose the content of their reading.
 Guthrie (2007) argues that students desire self-direction and control over their lives.
 Allowing them more freedom to choose the focus of their reading will produce a stronger commitment and improve motivation and appreciation of the aesthetic qualities of literary texts (Thomson, Hillman & DeBortoli, 2013).

 Book discussions in practice